Daisymay55/Daisymay55.github.io/Assignment2.md

 The map is designed so that each layer can be turned on/off indivdually so the map output can be tailored to the users needs.

+With regards to map furniture, a scale bar, legend, fullscreen option, search bar, layer toggles and editing tools have been added.
+These tools are designed to aid user understanding and interaction with the map.
+The legend was adapted from another persons code and it was made fixed in the bottom right corner rather than moveable as the original version was.
+It was decided to make it a fixed object as I did not want to have too many moving items obscuring map details.
+When the search bar was added it searched by country from the GeoJson layer which allowed the user to navigate to a particular country with ease.
+It has since stopped working despite the code not being changed however I have left it on the map with the hopes that it may start working again, or that another user may be able to fix it.
+The editing tools were added so the user could customise their outputs and measure the distances between earthquakes or locations with ease.

+*Suggested Improvements*

+I would have liked to get the search bar functioning again during this project and it is hoped that another user may be able to fix it.

+It was attempted to add a print from browser functionality using the *leafet.browser.print* option however upon investigation into this tool it is part of the *leaflet* package which runs with JavaScript and is not yet adapted for Python.
+Most of the map features were made using *folium* which is a Python version of the *leaflet* package however print & export functions have not yet been added to *folium*.
+This was an oversight on my part when I began this project as I am unable to add a print/export function to the map.
+However the user can still use the standard print from webpage options given by all browsers.
+If and when a broswer print option is added to *folium* I would like to add it to the map to increase user functionality.

 *The Code & The Earthquake Map*